BautraE/interactive-noisy-simulation/README.md

 ![new_output_sketch](media/new_output_sketch.jpg)

-Each output consists of an **output box** - a container for all renderable content as a result of executing one of the main function.
+Each output consists of an **output box** - a container for all renderable content as a result of executing one of the main functions.

 Every output box has an **output title/heading** that informs users about the expected goal of the current function.

 All other content inside of these output boxes is inside of separate **content containers**.
-Such a container is added for every different type of information being displayed inside of output boxes (message log, error log, qubit noise data, etc.)
+Such containers are added for every different type of information being displayed inside of output boxes (message log, error log, qubit noise data, etc.)

 Each of these containers consists of two other parts:
 - A signle **content title/heading**, for example, *Message log*;
-- A single (or many, based on the information being displayed) **content box**, that is another container, inside of which the specific content will be inserted, for example, message log related texts.
+- A single (could also be multiple, depending on the information being displayed) **content box**, that is another container, inside of which the specific content will be inserted, for example, message log related texts.

-At the very bottom of every output box, there is also a **status** indicator that has 3 potential states:
+At the very bottom of every output box, there is also a **status** indicator that has 3 possible states:
 - In progress;
 - Completed;
 - Failed.

-**NOTE:** This terminology is used throughout the newly written code, so an explanation for each of them might have been useful.
+**NOTE:** This terminology is used throughout the newly written code, so an explanation for each term might be useful, therefore, it is all explained here.

 ## 3. Slight issues with the current solution